What is Azure role-based access control (Azure RBAC)?

 Scope is the set of resources that the access applies to.
 When you assign a role, you can further limit the actions allowed by defining a scope.
 This is helpful if you want to make someone a Website Contributor, but only for one resource group.

 In Azure, you can specify a scope at four levels: management group, subscription, resource group, or resource.
 Scopes are structured in a parent-child relationship.
 You can assign roles at any of these levels of scope.

 For more information about scope, see Understand scope.

 A role assignment is the process of attaching a role definition to a user, group, service principal, or managed identity at a particular scope for the purpose of granting access.
 Access is granted by creating a role assignment, and access is revoked by removing a role assignment.

 The following diagram shows an example of a role assignment.
 In this example, the Marketing group has been assigned the Contributor role for the pharma-sales resource group.
 This means that users in the Marketing group can create or manage any Azure resource in the pharma-sales resource group.
 Marketing users do not have access to resources outside the pharma-sales resource group, unless they are part of another role assignment.

-You can create role assignments using the Azure portal, Azure CLI, Azure PowerShell, Azure SDKs, or REST APIs.
+You can assign roles using the Azure portal, Azure CLI, Azure PowerShell, Azure SDKs, or REST APIs.

-For more information, see Steps to add a role assignment.
+For more information, see Steps to assign an Azure role.